Administration

 Reducing the number of changes in the solution leads to cleaner software that is easier to upgrade and continuously enhance, thus leading to lower overall cost of initial implementation and ongoing upgrades.

 A clean core allows your organization to innovate at a faster rate as you’re ready to leverage the regular innovations SAP delivers in your system.
+Organizations that adhere to the clean core strategy can leverage innovation more quickly and respond to changing business conditions faster.

 Adopting standard software exposes your organization to less risk that could be introduced in custom code during the project, including potential security gaps.